Chronological, functional, or combination. Visual or minimalist.

 resume font styles, font sizes, white space, headers, or even resume paper to turn your resume into a small work of art.

 Don’t let the visuals push the content of your resume to the back.
 Your resume’s looks are to aid its content.
 Not replace it.

-Our gallery of visual resume templates will help you find the direction.
+visual resume templates will help you find the direction.

 Infographic Resume Styles